 - Whether you're using static or dynamic lists in the Start or filter tiles

-Here are some tips on how to keep your journeys running smoothly.
+Here are some tips to keep your journeys running smoothly.

 Add entry rules to the Start tile